 This Is the Average Wedding Guest List Size in the U.S.

-As more couples are focused on guest experience, some opt for micro-weddings.
-Often with these celebrations, their budget aligns with the national average ($33,900 to be exact).
+While large weddings will be possible in 2022, some couples will still opt for micro weddings.
+Often with these celebrations, their wedding budget aligns with the national average cost of a wedding ($28,000, not including the engagement ring).
 So, with fewer guests and a larger price point, they're able to spend more on features like interactive food displays, live entertainment or additional wedding weekend parties.
-Some couples also opt to host a sequel wedding—a larger celebration that follows an intimate formal ceremony or elopement.
+Some couples also opt to host an anniversary reception—a larger celebration that follows an intimate formal ceremony or elopement due to the pandemic.

-If you're still debating your guest list size, there's one particular vendor who will help you decide: Venues have a maximum number of people they can safely accommodate.
-If you're dreaming of a sunny vineyard ceremony, you might not be able to invite every single person you know.
+If you're still debating your guest list size, there's one particular vendor who will help you decide: Wedding venues have a maximum number of guests they can safely accommodate.
+If you're dreaming of saying "I do" at an intimate vineyard, you might not be able to invite every single person you know.
 However, if you're looking at a big hotel venue or a field out in nature, you may be able to open up the guest list.

 Before you begin putting your wedding guest list together, be sure to sit down with all of the decision makers (read: people contributing to the wedding) and get on the same page.
 By having the talk early on, you can avoid any snafus or hurt feelings later on.
 And if you need help navigating those conversations, consider working with a professional wedding planner.
 These pros have years of expertise under their belts and can act as a mediator during tricky conversations.